This post may contain affiliate links. Please read my disclosure policy.

 - Easy Chicken Alfredo Pasta Bake

-- 1 lb chicken breast skinless and boneless, cut into bite size pieces
+- 1 pound chicken breast (skinless and boneless, cut into bite size pieces)

-- 1 cup chicken broth low sodium or no sodium added
+- ½ cup chicken broth (low sodium or no sodium added)

 - Cook the pasta according to package instructions until it’s al dente (cooked until it’s still firm when bitten).
 Drain and set aside.